Buying a home together as a first-time buyer and existing homeowner

 Choosing the right ownership structure

-Choosing between owning property as joint tenants or tenants in common can significantly impact your future financial planning.
-Joint tenants own equal shares, automatically inheriting the property upon the other's death.
+For example, joint tenants own equal shares, automatically inheriting the property up-on the other's death.

 Approved mortgage loan agreement application